Review – Tom Petty Still Puts on a Damn Good Show

 A show like Petty’s is unique in that nearly every moment of the two and a half hour set were songs of epic stature, songs that even a non-fan could have recognized and sang a long with.
 Newer track “Forgotten Man” fit the evening, since it was Memorial Day night.
 It touches on the pain and strife that sadly comes along with being a veteran.

 “We’re so happy to be here with you tonight,” Petty declared.
-“We’re playing tonight like it’s one big record and we’ll just drop the needle whevever.”
+“We’re playing tonight like it’s one big record and we’ll just drop the needle wherever.”

 About halfway through the night, the band played a song Petty claimed they hadn’t played in decades, which came as a surprise considering the track was hit “You Got Lucky.”
 “I won’t Back Down,” “Free Fallin'” and “Walls” added perfect contributions to an already stellar setlist.
 After introducing the band to all, Petty took the next few songs lightly, allowing the crowd’s collective voice to amplify “It’s Good to be King,” “Crawling Back to You” and “Wildflowers.”